 You may earn ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs) (sometimes called contact hours) for participating in ASHA Schools Connect online.

-You may participate in—and earn CE credit for—recorded sessions, live events, and online posters.
+You may participate in—and earn CE credit for—on-demand recorded sessions, live sessions, and online posters.
 Schools Connect online offers more content than it’s realistically possible to consume in 13 days!
-This means that you can assemble your unique “best of Schools Connect” by choosing recorded sessions, live events, and online posters that fit your learning interests, needs, and priorities.
+This means that you can assemble your unique “best of Schools Connect” by choosing on-demand sessions, live sessions, and online posters that fit your learning interests, needs, and priorities.

 Recorded sessions are available on demand while the conference is in session.
 You may watch them any time that fits your schedule.
 The session duration and corresponding CE credit amount will be listed on the conference site.